 Selling cars is not an easy business, unless you are making ultra-cheap Ford Model T’s and people keep buying them because everything else sucks or is unaffordable.
 Therefore, car manufacturers now invest in ads in social networks and YouTube, as well as in image development, to make their cars look cool in the society’s eyes .
 However, before internet became a thing, automakers had to come up with really good ideas for TV commercials.
-Today NODUM presents the 5 weirdest automotive commercials.
+Today NODUM presents some of the weirdest automotive commercials.
 And that is something you just have to see.

 Is it a plane?
 Is it a bird?
 No, it’s a SAAB.
 Not so long ago Sweden had two large automotive brands – Volvo and SAAB.
 Volvo was always known for its safety and reliability, while SAAB was slightly more innovative and kind of crazier.
 Maybe it was just part of the SAAB spirit, since it began its history by actually making planes.